How We Rate Dog Food

 How often do you update your reviews?

-Although it’s our goal to maintain the accuracy of our reviews, it’s impossible for anyone to keep all the information for thousands of products up-to-date on a daily basis.
+Although it’s our goal to maintain the accuracy of our reviews, it’s impossible to keep the information for thousands of products up-to-date on a daily basis.

-However, we do revisit and update each article at least once every 18 months… or more frequently whenever we’re alerted by a reader or a company of a recipe change.
+However, we do revisit and update each article at least once every 18 months, or more frequently if we’re alerted by a reader or a company to a recipe change.

 How can you be sure a product label is accurate?